MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_clfs_mgmt_policy.md

 ### -field PolicyParameters.NewContainerPrefix

 The structure that provides the detailed information about a policy whose <b>PolicyType</b> is <b>ClfsMgmtPolicyNewContainerPrefix</b>.

-#### NewContainerPrefix.PrefixLengthInBytes

-The length, in bytes, of the <b>PrefixString</b> member.

-#### NewContainerPrefix.PrefixString

-A wide-character string that contains the full path to the directory where the log's containers reside, as well as a prefix that will be used as part of the file name for each container in the log.

 ### -field PolicyParameters.NewContainerPrefix.PrefixLengthInBytes